Clovis-Community-College-CSCI/milestone-linked-list/README.md

 2. Benchmark Report: 23 points
    1. 4 points for writing the report (3-5 pages, other requirements, etc.).
    2. 3 points for graphs in report with proper formatting.
-   3. 8 points for quality of report (How much you learned, observations, etc.)
+   3. 8 points for quality of report and comparing Vectors vs Linked Lists.
    4. 4 points for explaining what you did to debug.
    5. 4 points for a reflection on your group's performance.
 3. RATting out for 3 points.